Gaboom63/MSM-Combo-Finder/README.md

 <br><br>
 (This will be updated frequently as of right now)
 <br><br>
-As of now it has been updated to include Epic Fung Pray + v4.7!
+As of now it has been updated to include Cloverspell 2025!

 Aux Seasonals Fixed!